ubiquarum66/ubiquarum66.github.io/_posts/2020-5-20-Udacity_Sparkify_Project_Blog.md

 # My, oh my, Why are they Leaving?

-A Tool to Investigate and try to predict users churning a music streaming service, Sparjify.
+A Tool to Investigate and try to predict users churning a (fictous) music streaming service, Sparkify.

 [Github of Project....](https://github.com/ubiquarum66/UdacityProjectSparkify)

-This applidcation represents the final Project of Data Science Nanodegree Course.
+This application represents the final Project of Data Science Nanodegree Course.

 ## Conceptual Context

-The idea is to bundle and classify queries in case of one or multiple disaster, coming on different input channels as short text notes.
+The idea is to bundle and classify log information out of the daily use of the sstreaming platform.

+This accidentially created information shall help to identify users that are on the brink of churning, of leaving the revenue prone paid service.

-The resulting classification might help to direct officials or NGO helpers of different capabilit to scenes where they are really needed.
+The resulting classification might help to intercept this decision of churning just in time by offering incentives or cheaper service or or or...

+Now the task i to inspect the logs, and find useful features
++ to detect the churning itself, and to
++ somehow describe user behaviour indirectly
++ thus, by ML, detect behaviour leading to churn.

+This is a classical classification problem.

 ## CRISP-DM Process: Pose and Answer Questions